magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 ## Verify and upgrade your extensions {#extensions}
 You may need to upgrade any third-party extensions and modules that supports v2.2.
 We recommend working in a new Integration branch with your extensions disabled.
 Review your third-party extension and module pages in Marketplace or other company sites to verify support for {{site.data.var.ee}} and {{site.data.var.ece}} v2.2.

-We recommend [backing up your database]({{ page.baseurl }}cloud/project/project-webint-snap.html#db-dump) prior to installing a number of extensions on your local and Integration environments.
+We recommend [backing up your database]({{ page.baseurl }}cloud/project/project-webint-snap.html#db-dump) prior to installing a number of extensions on your local and Development (Integration) environments.

 1. Create a new branch on your local.
 2. Disable your extensions as needed.
 3. As available, download extension upgrades.
 4. Install the upgrade on your local in the Git branch as documented by the third-party documentation.
 5. Enable and test the extension locally.
-6. Push the code to test in your Integration environment.
+6. Push the code to test in your Development (Integration) environment.
 7. Push to Staging to test in a pre-production environment.

 Include the extensions in your going live steps to Production only after fully upgrading Production to v2.2.
 We strongly recommend fully upgrading your Production environment before including upgraded extensions.